edhamma/saints/saints.rst

 unique in history, Buddhism is encountering Buddhism.
 Historically, Buddhism has been very provincial in its view.
-Each village in Asia considers the teachings in its area to be the one true teaching of the Buddha's *dhama.* They see all others as more or less in error.
+Each village in Asia considers the teachings in its area to be the one true teaching of the Buddha's *dharma.* They see all others as more or less in error.
 The Burmese think they have a better and purer Buddhism than Thailand.
 Thais and Burmese look down on Sri Lankans as having a degenerated Buddhism.
 However, all the Southeast Asians agree that the Mahayana Buddhists are